csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 ## Finding values

-Lastly, implement the following statements:
+Now implement the following statements:

 #.
-Find the _index_ of first 7, then display the index.
+Find the _index_ of first 7, then display that index.
 If the value does not exist, display -1 to indicate it was not found.
-Check that your solution is correct by comparing your result what you can see by visually observing the array values.
+Check that your solution is correct by comparing what you obtain from the program with what you know by visually observing the array.
 #.
 Find the maximum value in `numbers`.
-Check that statements you implement obtain the expected value.
+Check that the solution you implement obtains the expected value.

 ## Evaluate your solution

-After implementing above methods, and assuming you have obtained the expected values, _ideally_ your solution should still work even if the values stored in `numbers` array change, or if the array length changes.
+After implementing these methods and assuming the program you implemented obtained the expected values, _ideally_ the solution should still work even if the values stored in `numbers` array change, or even if the array length changes.

 To test your solution, go back to the beginning of the program where you declared `numbers` array, then change the initialization so that the new array values are:

 ```
 55, 92, 12, 90, 37, 18, 6, 20, 80, 18, 46, 19, 65, 68, 18
 ```

+Then re-run the program.

 Check that you obtain expected values: